t2o2/microbit-lights/README.md

     ![Radio](imgs/radio.png)

-### Step 9: More fun to play with
+### Step 9: Unlock More Microbit Games and Adventures 🎮🚀

--   Fancy other games?
-Follow the links [here](https://makecode.microbit.org/examples)
+-   Follow the links [here](https://makecode.microbit.org/examples) It's like opening a door to a playground filled with fun coding games and adventures!